Augussst/odin-landing-page/README.md

 # odin-landing-page

-Landing Page project for one of the odin project lessons
+Krusty Krabs Landing Page project for one of the odin project lessons

+All images belong to Nickelodeon.